-Suzanne Pugh joined the Board of Directors in January 2018 having been a member of IWRC since 2004 when she attended the Basic Wildlife Rehabilitation program.
-She has subsequently completed a number of IWRC educational courses and trained as an Oiled Wildlife Responder.
-Suzanne is currently based on an island off the south coast of the UK where she leads the RSPCA Isle of Wight branch.
-The 23 acre facility operates a busy rescue and rehoming centre for all domestic animals and also provides a wildlife centre for all injured, orphaned and abandoned wildlife.
-Just 380km square, much of the island has been declared an area of outstanding natural beauty – for more information regarding the Isle of Wight wildlife, see below.*
+Suzanne Pugh joined the Board of Directors in January 2018 having been a member of IWRC for 14 years.
+In 2004 she attended the Basic Wildlife Rehabilitation program and subsequently completed a number of IWRC educational courses and trained as an Oiled Wildlife Responder.
+She is currently based on an island off the south coast of the UK (Isle of Wright).
+In 2023 her chosen not for profit career path aligned to focus on wildlife conservation, supporting the restoration of biodiversity across the UK and internationally through mitigating climate crisis, transforming wild spaces and recovering populations of threatened species.

 *Why is the wildlife of the Isle of Wight special?